BY: Statistics Fundamentals Team

 F Table PDF — Free Download

 Download printable F distribution tables in PDF format.
-Each version includes critical values for all standard significance levels and covers a range of degrees of freedom combinations.
+Each version includes critical values for standard significance levels and covers a full range of degrees of freedom.

 F Table: Most Commonly Referenced Critical Values

-These are the F critical values that appear most often in textbooks, homework problems, and published research at α = 0.05.
+These F critical values appear most often in textbooks, homework problems, and published research.

 F(1, 30) 4.171 α = 0.05